All systems nominal

 7.1 Licence Enforcement

-The licence is cryptographically bound to the server’s hardware fingerprint.
-The binary will not start if:
+The licence is cryptographically bound to the server's hardware fingerprint.
+The binaries will not start if:

-In production mode, the binary performs remote attestation on every startup.
+In production mode, the core binary performs remote attestation on every startup.
 The TEE (Intel TDX or AMD SEV‑SNP) proves to the binary that it is running on genuine, untampered hardware.
-If attestation fails, the binary refuses to start.
+If attestation fails, the core refuses to start, and the gateway will report the core as unavailable.

 All operations—including those initiated by human operators—are governed by capability tokens.
 No ambient authority exists.
 The four‑eyes principle is enforced at the virtual‑machine level for high‑value operations (wire transfers above $10,000, loan approvals, general‑ledger postings).